AaRaBiNoZa/sik-zad2/README.md

 # SIK-2 Robots
-It is a C++ project divided into two parts that simulates a server and a client of a Bomberman multiplayer game.
+It is a C++ project divided into two parts that provides a server and a client of a Bomberman multiplayer game.
 The client uses GUI provided by the university.

 # Bombowe roboty
 ## 1. Gra Bombowe roboty